-Abbado, Claudio, 1933–, Italian conductor, b.
+Abbado, Claudio, 1933–2014, Italian conductor, b.
 Milan.
 He debuted (1960) in his native city, conducting the orchestra at La Scala, where he subsequently served (1968–86) as musical director.
-He was appointed (1971) principal conductor of the Vienna Philharmonic, was (1986–91) musical director of the Vienna State Opera, and since 1987 has directed music for the city of Vienna.
+He was appointed (1971) permanent conductor of the Vienna Philharmonic and became (1986–91) musical director of the Vienna State Opera.
 Abbado was also (1979–88) musical director of the London Symphony Orchestra.
-In 1989 he became principal conductor and artistic director of the Berlin Philharmonic.
-Abbado is known for his expansion of the standard classical repertoire, often with contemporary works, and for his active encouragement of young musicians and composers.
+From 1989 to 2002 he was principal conductor and artistic director of the Berlin Philharmonic.
+Noted especially for his interpretations of Mahler as well as Rossini and Verdi, Abbado sought to expand the standard classical repertoire, often with contemporary works, and actively encouraged young musicians and composers.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.